jeryj/osteo-meta-fields/readme.md

 ROADMAP
 =============

-- istead of single-image => true, just make a new field type called image or single image.
+- DONE: instead of single-image => true, just make a new field type called image or single image.
+------ Now it's type => 'image' for single and type => 'images' for multiples

 - remove all the single-image i, og-field, etc stuff and just explode the fieldname = $field[i][dataname] into fieldname-i-dataname